ahijessi/Qianxi-YU.github.io/index.md

 With a background in Linguistics, especially in phonetics, I am also deeply interested in psychology and neuroscience.
 I look forward to engaging in more multidisciplinary projects in the future.

+## Education
+2021-2024: Nanjing University of Science and Technology, China
+- Research Master of Arts in Linguistics
+- Thesis: Mandarin Ironic Speech Comprehension by Normal-Hearing Children and Children with Cochlear Implants | Supervisor: Dr. Ping Tang

+2017-2021: Nanjing University of Science and Technology, China
+- Bachelor of Arts in English
+- Thesis: Role of High-Variability Phonetic Training on Chinese EFL Learners’ Identification and Discrimination of English Tense-Lax Vowel Contrasts /ɑ/-/ʌ/ and /i/–/ɪ/ | Supervisor: Dr. Ping Tang

 ## Publications
 - **Yu, Q.**, Li, H., Li, S., & Tang, P. (In press).
 Prosodic and Visual Cues Facilitate Irony Comprehension by Mandarin-Speaking Children with Cochlear Implants.
 Journal of Speech, Language and Hearing Research.
 (SSCI, Q1)